-Finance 591: Theory of Finance (Prof. Pennacchi) PhD Level Class, please contact professor NOT OFFERED IN FALL 2021
+Finance 591: Theory of Finance (Fall) PhD Level Class, please contact instructor

 Examines the theory of individuals' savings and portfolio choice decisions and their equilibrium asset pricing implications.
 The course considers single-period and multi-period models, the latter both in discrete-time and continuous-time.
 Models where individuals have non-standard utility and heterogeneous information are also considered, along with frameworks for evaluating derivative securities and credit risk.
 (Finance Research)